Sympathetic Character: 10 Writing Techniques That Make Readers Care

 When a reader sees your character struggle with a secret defect—or a troubling ghost that won’t be laid to rest—it brings out the compassion in them.
 As do moments of weakness, loneliness, or vulnerability.

-Another angle on this is having a character who made mistakes in the past and is regretting them now.
-We’ve all been in this situation so it’s easy to relate and sympathize.
+Another angle on this is having a character who made mistakes in the past and regrets them now.
+We’ve all been in this situation, so it’s easy to relate and sympathize.

 In Daphne DuMaurier’s Rebecca, the second Mrs. Maxim de Winter battles her own vulnerability and the ghost of her predecessor, garnering feelings of sympathy as well as loads of suspense.
 Here's a brief excerpt: